Apollo 15: Lunar orbit and landing

-Falcon landed at 104:42:29.3 (22:16:29 GMT on July 30), with approximately 103 seconds of fuel remaining, about 1800 ft from the planned landing site.
+Falcon landed at 104:42:29.3 (22:16:29 GMT on July 30), with approximately 103 seconds of fuel remaining and about 1800 ft from the planned landing site.
 After Irwin's exclamation, Scott reported, "Okay, Houston.
 The Falcon is on the Plain at Hadley."
 Once within the planned landing zone, the increased mobility provided by the Lunar Roving Vehicle made unnecessary any further maneuvering.